apache/camel/components/camel-salesforce/camel-salesforce-maven-plugin/README.md

 * packageName - Java package name for generated DTOs, defaults to org.apache.camel.salesforce.dto.
 * customTypes - override default types in generated DTOs
 * useStringsForPicklists - Use strings instead of enumerations for picklists.
 Default is false.
+* childRelationshipNameSuffix - Suffix for child relationship property name.
+Necessary if an SObject has a lookup field with the same name as its Child Relationship Name.
+If setting to something other than default, "List" is a sensible value.

 Additonal properties to provide proxy information, if behind a firewall.